-This weekly report of outdoor recreation conditions in the Adirondacks is compiled each Thursday afternoon and fully updated by Friday afternoon.
+This weekly report of outdoor recreation conditions in the Adirondacks is compiled each Thursday afternoon and updated on Friday.

 Contribute Your Knowledge: Add a comment below, or send your observations, corrections, updates, and suggestions to email@example.com.

 Learn and practice the seven Leave No Trace principles.
 Carry out what you have carried in.
 Do not leave gear, food, or other items at lean-tos and campsites.
 Do not litter.
 Take the free online Leave No Trace course here.